disclose/diodb/README.md

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">disclose</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://disclose.io" property="cc:attributionName" rel="cc:attributionURL">disclose.io</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-## Other tips

-* Launch date can be tricky to find on some programs e.g. it's buried in a press release or blog post and not on the program page.
-If you think you've found a launch date, please include a reference to where you found it in the PR so the maintainers can check.
-* Some companies will offer these things on an ad-hoc or case-by-case basis, but this doesn't mean they're committing to do it for everyone.
-Be careful with the bug_bounty, swag, and hall_of_fame options.
-As always, read the program page.